-Sludge is defined as anything in a process that impedes users.
+Sludge is anything in a process that hinders users.
 It prevents people from doing the things they want to do and eventually reduces the consumer’s welfare.

-The term was coined by Richard Thaler, a Professor of Behavioral Science and Economics at the University of Chicago.
+Richard Thaler, a professor of Behavioral Science and Economics at the University of Chicago, coined the term.

 You can think of sludge as something that clogs pipes in a city’s water system.
 While the infrastructure (pipes) might run throughout the city, not every person is necessarily receiving water.
 It might look like they are, but the pipes to some houses will be clogged or leaking.